Glass Gem Corn

 Your order is protected with the LocalHarvest money back guarantee.

 This rare open-pollinated versatile corn has been described as "the most beautiful corn in the world" - and it truly is!
-It's not just ornamental, though: it's great for eating, whether you pick it young and eat as sweet corn, or let it dry and either pop it or grind it.
+It's not just ornamental, though: it's great for eating, whether you pick it young and eat as sweet corn, or let it dry and grind it.

 The ears come in a variety of color combinations and patterns, as you can see from the picture.
 A single ear can have red, pink, purple, green, yellow, cream, and blue kernels.